ned14/outcome/doc/src/content/tutorial/default-actions/_index.md

 response to no-value observation other than throwing a hard coded logic error type exception[^1]".
-This philosophical difference implies that throwing a C++ exception is solely used to *abort the current operation with a useful-to-the-programmer default action*, **not** as a control flow alternative to ordinary returns from function, **not** for reporting logic errors.
+This philosophical difference implies that throwing a C++ exception is solely used to *abort the current operation with a useful-to-the-programmer default action*, **not** as a control flow alternative to ordinary returns from function, **not** for reporting "recoverable" logic errors.

 You can, of course,
-choose different default actions for your particular Outcome type, implement your own default actions, and indeed configure a `result` and `outcome` which throw a logic error type exception exactly the same way as Expected or Optional does.
+choose different default actions for your particular Outcome instance, implement your own default actions, and indeed configure a `result` and `outcome` which throw a logic error type exception exactly the same way as Expected or Optional does.
 How to do this is described later in this tutorial.

-Instead this section describes the default actions implemented by Outcome, which we believe will cover the large majority of users with no further configuration needed.
+This section describes the default actions implemented by Outcome, which we believe will cover the large majority of users with no further configuration needed.